Venezuela opposition appoints three exiled lawmakers to leadership

 The new leadership will designate a five-member commission to manage foreign assets like Citgo, a subsidiary of state-owned oil company PDVSA.

-Because of its backing abroad, the opposition is able to control foreign assets based in other countries, like $1 billion in gold stored at the Bank of England.
+Because of its backing abroad, the opposition is able to control assets in other countries, like $1 billion in gold stored at the Bank of England.

-The opposition hopes Washington will this month extend a license protecting Citgo from possible creditor seizures.
+It hopes Washington will extend a license this month protecting Citgo from possible creditor seizures.

 Venezuela owes more than $60 billion to creditors.

-Citgo, which was on track for a $2.5 billion profit in 2022, could face supervisory board shakeups and changes to its plans to repay debt and upgrade operations under the new commission.
+Citgo, which was on track for a $2.5 billion profit in 2022, could face supervisory board shakeups and other changes under the new commission.

-The United States said after Guaido's removal it will continue to support the assembly, originally elected in 2015.
-The assembly has extended its own five-year mandate because it considers itself Venezuela's only democratic institution.
+The U.S. government has not publicly revealed its position on the assets protection, but said after Guaido's removal that it will continue to support the assembly, originally elected in 2015.
+The interim government's former embassy in Washington has ceased operations until new officials are appointed, two sources said.

+Lawmakers in the government-backed parliament also on Thursday re-elected Jorge Rodriguez as their body's president for another year.

-(Reporting by Vivian Sequera and Mayela Armas Writing by Julia Symmes Cobb Editing by Josie Kao)
+(Reporting by Vivian Sequera and Mayela Armas; Additional reporting by Marianna Parraga in Houston; Writing by Julia Symmes Cobb; Editing by Josie Kao and Mark Porter)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))